Thriveworks Counseling & Psychiatry Williamsburg

 Coping with Trauma:

-Trauma therapists at Thriveworks in Williamsburg, VA, have specialized training to help people identify their trauma symptoms and offer coping solutions and grounding techniques.
+Trauma therapists at Thriveworks Counseling & Psychiatry Williamsburg have specialized training to help people identify their trauma symptoms and offer coping solutions and grounding techniques.

 One technique your therapist might recommend is prolonged exposure.
 This type of therapy teaches individuals to gradually approach their trauma-related situations, feelings, and memories. the goal for the client is to actively learn that the memories related to their trauma are not dangerous and do not need to be avoided.